pwnsauce403/ida84-sdk-tools/README.md

-extract all using winrar, original files is to large for github
+extract all using winrar (at the same time), original files is to large for github